 A run streaker is someone who decides they’re going to run for X number of days in a row.
 So maybe it’s a month, maybe it’s a year.
 I’ve seen people keep them going for a very, very long time, which is really cool.

 However, the only drawback to a running streak is, again, it takes our muscles and ligaments much longer to adapt than our energy systems.
 So we have a higher chance of overdoing it if you decide to hit the pavement every single day.

-That said, if you want to do a run streak, my advice is to reduce the distance your running compared to your goal.
+That said, if you want to do a run streak, my advice is to reduce the distance you're running compared to your goal.
 For example, if you want to run 30 days in a row and you can run already run a 5 km easy, don’t run 5 km every single day.

 Instead, do only a tenth of that 5 km, so 500 metres, every day.
 That’s going to make it easier for you to run every day and reduce the likelihood of overdoing it and potentially injuring yourself.
 I also recommend talking with a coach if you’re wanting to do a big run streak.

 TIP #3: CROSS TRAIN TO HELP BUILD STRENGTH IF YOU’RE A BEGINNER RUNNER